ChaoticRoman/system_engineering/README.md

-Schematics, layouts, code, suppliers, user manuals, operation procedures, implementation, verification and testing procedures, supporting and disposal plans, schedule, budged, life cycle including end-of-life and disposal, compliance to high-level design...

-Note: System concept report should be part of Design definition file and any change shall be justified.
+Schematics, layouts, code, suppliers, user manuals, operation procedures, implementation, verification and testing procedures, supporting and disposal plans, schedule, budged, life cycle including end-of-life and disposal and compliance to high-level design.
+System concept report should be part of Design definition file and any change shall be justified.

 Phase D: Prototyping, verification and testing
 ----------------------------------------------